Western Michigan University: West Campus

 West Campus is the primary and largest WMU campus in Kalamazoo, and is usually referred to as "Main Campus."
 Most of the university academic and administrative buildings are on West Campus, including the College of Arts and Sciences, Haworth College of Business, College of Education and Human Development, College of Fine Arts, the Lee Honors College and Waldo Library.
 Many of the residence halls are found scattered throughout West Campus, while other dormitories (affectionately referred to as "The Valleys") are adjacent to West Campus in Goldsworth Valley.

-Waldo Library is the fourth largest university library system in Michigan, where it houses millions of various resources such as books, audio/visual materials, maps, electronic resources and more.
-The library also has a Special Collections and Rare Book Room, where they preserve thousands of manuscripts, facsimiles, and unique items available for viewing one item at a time.
+Waldo Library is the main branch of the University Libraries, which is the fourth largest university library system in Michigan.
+The library offers books, a cafe, student commons, study rooms, a flight simulator lab, and a virtual reality lab.

-The Bernhard Center is a centrally located multi-purpose student union that provides student and community groups with meeting space.
-Located within the Bernhard Center is the Bronco Mall, a one-stop-shop for students which includes a large 24-hour computer lab, a food court featuring Subway, Biggby Coffee, The Burger Bros, numerous tables and chairs for eating and socializing, a PNC Bank, and one of two school bookstores.
-Waldo Library and the attached University Computing Center are on West Campus, as is the Dalton Musical Center.
-Recently constructed buildings on West Campus include the Western Heights dormitory and the Chemistry Building, which replaces aging McCracken Hall.
+The WMU Student Center opened in 2023 and contains a dining center, restaurants, a bank, the campus bookstore, student organization center and other student services.

-West Campus is also the site of Miller Auditorium.
-A large entertainment venue seating nearly 3500 people, it is Michigan's fourth largest auditorium.
+West Campus is also the site of Miller Auditorium, a large entertainment venue seating nearly 3500 people.
+It is Michigan's fourth largest auditorium.
 Miller Auditorium hosts events ranging from popular musicals and concerts to graduation commencements and film screenings.
 The Gilmore Theater Complex, featuring three performance stages and faculty offices, is directly next to Miller Auditorium.
-The Richmond Center for Visual Arts was added to the Fine Arts Complex in 2007, followed by South Kohrman Hall being renovated into the Kohrman Hall Studios in 2008.
+The Dalton Center houses the Irving S. Gilmore School of Music and the Department of Dance.
+The Richmond Center for Visual Arts was added to the Fine Arts Complex in 2007, followed by South Kohrman Hall being renovated into faculty offices and upgraded studio spaces in 2008.
 Both buildings house the Gwen Frostic School of Art.